UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 completion time included completion of optional questions and extent of procrastination.
 We treated these influential factors as possible confounders in our analysis.
-We assessed each confounder through EDA and evaluation of their respective coefficents in the regression model.
+We assessed each confounder through EDA and evaluation of their respective coefficients in the regression model.

 Out of all the confounding variables considered, only the commute time stood out as having a plausible effect on the relationship between study